stors/stors.github.io/_pages/cv.md

 ## Professional Experience

-**Since 08/2019:**
+**Since 04/2021:**
+Team lead market analysis at the German National Tourist Board, Frankfurt, Germany.

+**08/2019 - 03/2021:**
-Postdoctoral researcher at the chair of leisure and tourism geography at Trier University, Germany
+Postdoctoral researcher at the Chair of Leisure and Tourism Geography at Trier University, Germany

-**09/2019-10/2019:**
+**09/2019 - 10/2019:**
 Project-based work on "Technology Investment and  Tourism Growth" led by Associate Professor Rob Hallak at UniSA Business School, University of South Australia, Australia

 **08/2013 - 07/2019:**
-Doctoral researcher at the chair of leisure and tourism geography at Trier University, courses held, among others are *Advanced Methods and Techniques in Human Geography: Statistical Methods in Human Geography* (Master), *Advanced Regional and Location Analysis: Gentrification in Berlin* (Master), and *Tourism Mobility in Berlin* (Master)
+Doctoral researcher at the Chair of Leisure and Tourism Geography at Trier University, courses held, among others are *Advanced Methods and Techniques in Human Geography: Statistical Methods in Human Geography* (Master), *Advanced Regional and Location Analysis: Gentrification in Berlin* (Master), and *Tourism Mobility in Berlin* (Master)

 **05/2017:**
 Planning and organization of the international conference *Touristified everyday life – mundane tourism: Current perspectives on urban tourism*, Georg Simmel Center for Metropolitan Studies, Berlin, Germany